-Rooms should be cleaned as usual during the pandemic.
+Rooms should be cleaned regularly before and during pandemic.
 It is sufficient to clean surfaces and wash-able floors with detergent products.
 It is not necessary to disinfect them.
 Surfaces which are touched frequently by the public and staff (e.g. shop counters, keypads on cash dispensers, etc.) should be identified and cleaned more often.